 The Georgia WebMBA® curriculum consists of 10 courses.
 No electives are required.
 Associates complete two online courses each term for five consecutive terms.
 Specific academic standards are published in affiliate schools' graduate catalogs or online handbooks.
 Up to six credit hours of graduate transfer credit can be considered, provided that courses were taken at a school accredited by the Association to Advance Collegiate Schools of Business and that courses match our curriculum.

-To begin the Web MBA in Spring 2014, associates must successfully complete the orientation, held Jan 10 & 11, 2014 in Atlanta.
+To begin the Web MBA in Fall 2014, associates must successfully complete the orientation, held Aug 8 & 9, 2014 in Atlanta.
 The program of study is listed below.
 Click a course title to view the description.

 Georgia WebMBA Courses